 The ASRC Human Rights Law Program can offer free legal advice and assistance to people seeking asylum who cannot afford a private lawyer and have no access to government-funded legal advice.

-You may be able to access legal advice via phone by calling 0478 700 605 on Monday and Thursday from 10:30 am to 12:00 pm.
+If you are a new client you may be able to access legal advice via phone by calling 0478 700 605 on Monday and Thursday from 10:30am to 12:00pm.

-Department of Education and Training
+More information is available for parents and carers via the Department of Education and Training